-2.1.1 The site has been subject to an archaeological desk-based assessment (Pegasus Group 2019) and a geophysical survey (Magnitude 2018).
-Two targeted trial-trench evaluations have been carried out along the course of a proposed link road (AOC 2017; CA 2018) and a pre-determination trial-trench evaluation was later undertaken across the area of the wider development proposal by OA in 2019.

-2.1.2 In summary, two 'Areas of High Archaeological Potential', identified by Wokingham Borough Council (WBC), are partially located within the site.
+- 2.1.1 The wider site has been subject to an archaeological desk-based assessment (Pegasus Group 2019) and a geophysical survey (Magnitude 2018).
+Two targeted trial-trench evaluations have been carried out along the course of a proposed link road 500m east of Area F (AOC 2017; CA 2018) and a pre-determination trial-trench evaluation was later undertaken across the area of the wider development proposal by OA (OA 2019).
+In addition, SMS excavation and a watching brief were carried out in advance of the construction of William Heelas Way (Wessex 2021). - 2.1.2 Evaluation trenching has recently been completed by OA in two out of five proposed evaluation parcels designed to infill gaps in coverage between the previous phases of trenching.
+Evaluation Area A is located to the west of Easthampstead Road and 150m north-west of Area F (OA 2025d).
+Evaluation Area E (OA 2025e) comprised two trenches located east of Waterloo Road and 1380m north-east of Area F. No archaeology was found in either of these parcels. - 2.1.3 In summary, two 'Areas of High Archaeological Potential', identified by Wokingham Borough Council (WBC), are partially located within the site.
 One is associated with undated cropmarks located beyond the site boundary.
-The other is associated with below-ground remains of a field system of possible Roman origin, an area of ridge and furrow earthworks and a small number of find spots including prehistoric flint and Roman and medieval pottery fragments.
+The other is associated with below-ground remains of a field system of possible Roman origin, an area of ridge and furrow earthworks and a small number of find spots including prehistoric flint and Roman and medieval pottery fragments. - 2.1.4 The local geology was found to be not conducive to geophysical (magnetometer) survey with only low levels of features being discernible

-2.1.3 The local geology was found to be not conducive to geophysical (magnetometer) survey (Magnitude 2018).
-The 2018 targeted trial-trench evaluation by Cotswold Archaeology along the course of the Southern Distributor Road (SDR) within the northern aspect of the Site comprised the excavation of 128 trenches.
-No remains of high archaeological significance were identified, but evidence for Romano-British agricultural activity in the form of field system ditches and enclosures, and one middle Iron Age pit which contained iron working debris, were found (CA 2018).
+(Magnitude 2018).
+The 2018 targeted trial-trench evaluation by Cotswold Archaeology along the course of the Southern Distributor Road (SDR) within the northern part of the site comprised the excavation of 128 trenches.
+No remains of high archaeological significance were identified, but evidence for Romano-British agricultural activity in the form of field system ditches and enclosures, and one Middle Iron Age pit which contained iron working debris, were found (CA 2018).
+Subsequent excavations have identified a significant focus of predominantly Middle Iron Age settlement in the field west of Britton's Farm.
+This straddles the boundary between SMS Area 1 excavations by OA (OA 2025a) and the adjacent Southern Distributor Road route excavated by Wessex Archaeology, also in summer 2025 (no reports are available on this site as yet).
+This focus is some distance away from Area F (850m to the east).
+The Iron Age settlement is located on the south side of a minor tributary of the Emm Brook.